°1967, Newport Beach, California

 1995

-Mellon Foundation Guest, California Institute of the Arts, Valencia, California
+Mellon Foundation Guest, California Institute of the Arts, Valencia, CA

-Reading, Beyond Baroque Literary Arts Center, Venice, California
+Reading, Beyond Baroque Literary Arts Center, Venice, CA

 1994

-Reading, Beyond Baroque Literary Arts Center, Venice, California
+Reading, Beyond Baroque Literary Arts Center, Venice, CA

 1993

-“Twenty Fall Into Three” Museum of Contemporary Art, Los Angeles, California
+“Twenty Fall Into Three,” Museum of Contemporary Art, Los Angeles, CA

 Los Angeles Poetry Festival, Barnsdall Art Park, Los Angeles, CA